Telescopes for Planets

 · All things being equal a quality ten-inch Newtonian will meet or exceed a six-inch refractor for a much lower cost (but you have to find a way to mount it for high powers).

-· In very good seeing, a big reflector with decent optical quality will equal or exceed a perfect smaller refractor – which is why you get a stunning view of Saturn with an 18” Dob at the Grand Canyon Star Party (but it doesn’t work when you try it at home).
+· In very good seeing, a big reflector with decent optical quality will equal or exceed a perfect smaller refractor – which is why I got one of my best views of Saturn with a Celestron C11 on Mauna Kea, but not here in England.

 In testing I reckon a near-perfect 90mm with a 33% obstruction (i.e. a Questar) performs for planets at roughly the level of a perfect 60mm APO, a 2/3 proportion that applies to medium sized apertures as well.